mattrglobal/sample-apps/mobile-credential-online-presentation/README.md

 ### Cross-device workflows

-In the cross device flow, you don't need to invoke the `handleRedirectCallback`, but you can directly pass an `onComplete` and an `onFailure` handler to the `crossDeviceCallback` option in the credential request.
+In the cross-device flow you can pass an `onComplete` and an `onFailure` handler directly to the `crossDeviceCallback` option in the credential request.
+You do not need to invoke the `handleRedirectCallback` function.

 ## Running the app